Hoekz/JS-TDD-201/Patterns/module-patterns.md

 If you are unfamiliar with `jest.mock`, The call is automatically hoisted by `babel` and can intercept both `require` and `import`.
 We can then get access to our mock by using `require` in our test if we need to make modifications.

+### Test: Run

+Our actual [tests](/Patterns/abstraction/test.js#L6-33) can then setup mocks for both the happy path (returning a list of messages that need to be filtered) and the sad path (a rejection by the third party call) and verify that both are handled correctly.

+We could now switch out the underlying code in `http` for some other third party library, make extra calls, keep track of state internally, or many other things and our implementation and tests around `messages` don't need to change at all.